The methodology that was used in this study was first described by Mello, et al. .

 The investigator who conducted the histopathological analysis was blinded and evaluated the following types of tongue lesions: congestion (0 = absent, 1 = mild, 2 = moderate, 3 = marked); presence of hyperkeratosis (0 = absent, 1 = mild, 2 = moderate, 3 = marked); presence of parakeratosis (0 = absent, 1 = focal, 2 = diffuse); presence and intensity of polymorphonuclear and / or mononuclear inflammatory infiltrate (0 = absent, 1 = discrete, 2 = moderate, 3 = intense); presence of individual cell necrosis (0 = absent, 1 = present); preneoplastic or dysplastic lesions (0 = absent, 1 = mild, 2 = moderate, 3 = severe dysplasia); and benign neoplastic lesions or malignant neoplastic lesions .

 The tongue sections were also stained by Toluidine blue (Merck, Darmstadt, Germany) for the identification of mast cells.
-The number of mast cells was counted in the lamina propria in 10 high power fields (HPF), corresponding to approximately 1 mm2 .
+The number of mast cells was counted in 10 high power fields (HPF), corresponding to approximately 1 mm2 .

 The measurements of tongue mucosa thickness were performed in two areas each of the dorsal and ventral surfaces of the tongue in all animals at 200x magnification using ImageJ® software from the National Institutes of Health (NIH), available free of charge on the Internet (http: //rsbweb.nih.gov/ij/).